chhejom/Big-Data-Citibike-Analysis/README.md

 As cities continue to evolve toward smart urban mobility systems, understanding patterns in bike-sharing data becomes essential.
 This project serves to:

-* Optimize Resource Allocation:
+Key Objectives:
-Identify high-demand stations and peak usage times to ensure bikes are available where needed.
+* Automate Data Processing: Develop an end-to-end ETL pipeline to extract CitiBike trip data, store it in the cloud, and transform it for analysis.
-* Enhance User Experience:
+* Improve Resource Allocation: Identify high-demand stations, peak usage hours, and seasonal trends to help optimize bike distribution and availability.
-Study trip durations and bike type preferences to improve service offerings.
+* Enhance User Experience:  Analyze trip durations, ride frequency, and bike-type preferences to understand user behavior and improve service offerings.
-* Support Infrastructure Development:
+* Support Data-Driven Infrastructure Planning: Utilize historical and real-time trends to recommend station expansions, rebalancing strategies, and operational improvements.
-Use long-term trends to recommend station expansions or adjustments.
+* Showcase Data Science & Cloud Skills: Demonstrate expertise in big data processing, cloud computing, SQL querying, and visualization, making this a strong portfolio project for a Data Scientist role.

 # Technologies and Tools